-Trends show a clear state divestment in higher education where students endure a greater financial burden.
+State divestment in higher education has caused students endure a greater financial burden.
 In fact, twenty years ago, the state government paid 73 percent of the cost of a student's education and a student paid 27 percent.
 Today, the state pays 33 percent of the cost, and the student pays 67 percent.
 The median debt for 2016 WWU graduates is \$19,500.
-This debt disadvantages students and delays them from starting their lives post-graduation, which also negatively affects the economy as a whole.
 As the cost of higher education increases, many students are unable to pursue postsecondary education or do so but graduate with increasing amounts of debt that stifle their development after graduation.